Decoding Porcelain-fused-to-metal or PFM Crowns

 - discolored teeth

-- Durable – the combination of porcelain and metal alloy provides superior strength and the durability. to withstand chewing forces, and years of wear and tear.
+- Durable – the combination of porcelain and metal alloy provides superior strength and durability. to withstand chewing forces and years of wear and tear.

 - Affordable – more cost-effective than crowns made completely out of ceramic.

 - Satisfactory aesthetic results – though not as aesthetic as some other options, PFM crowns do blend well with the surrounding natural teeth.